 Astoria Characters Day

-Astoria Characters Day: The 2nd Family Reunion is a free, public event that celebrates the accomplishments of the people profiled in this blog, which runs every week in the Long Island City/Astoria Journal’s print and digital editions as well as on this website, which includes the archives.
+Astoria Characters Day: The 10th Family Reunion is a free, public event that celebrates the accomplishments of the people profiled in this blog, which runs every week in the Long Island City/Astoria Journal’s print and digital editions as well as on this website, which includes the archives.
+The annual event, started in 2017, attracts about 200 people.

 - Greet your neighbors and get to know the people who live on your block and subway stop.

-- Eat lunch (burgers, veggie burgers, fries and onion rings) compliments of Bareburger and Salt & Bone.
+- Eat lunch (burgers, veggie burgers, fries and onion rings) compliments of Bareburger.
 (You read that right: This fabulous food is free!)

 The Story of Astoria Characters